georgia-tech-db/evadb/docs/source/usecases/sentiment-analysis.rst

                 "Is the review positive or negative.
 Only reply 'positive' or 'negative'.
 Here are examples.
 The food is very bad: negative.
 The food is very good: positive.", review) = "negative";

-This query will first filter out positive reviews and then apply ChatGPT again to create response to negative reviews.
-This will give results.
+While running this query, EvaDB first retrieves the negative reviews and then applies ChatGPT to derive a response.
+Here is the output DataFrame:

 .. code-block::